mercadopago/sdk-nodejs/PULL_REQUEST_TEMPLATE.md

 ## 📸 Screenshots

-- Before and after, if it's a fix.
+- Before and after, if it's a fix for a bug.

 ## 📄 References